RileySuehsschlof/Addressing_SOLID_Principles/README.md

 -This way, all types of players have to implement that interface and method, ensuring they can all do the things required for the calculator to be more open.

 ##Importance:
+The Open Closed Principle is important for allowing you to add more flexibility without changing your code.

 #ISP